-The scheme has been running for 13 years and has established safety procedures to make hosting a rewarding experience for everyone.
+The programme has been running for 15 years and has established procedures to make hosting a safe and rewarding experience for everyone.

-Since September 2015, over 11,600 nights of shelter have been arranged to assist caseworkers to accommodate their clients and avoid destitution in an absolute emergency.
+- We have arranged over 37,000 nights of shelter since September 2015 to assist caseworkers to accommodate men, women and children and avoid destitution in an absolute emergency.

-Our online system lets caseworkers from refugee and similar organisations efficiently find suitable hosts for their clients.
+Our online system, called refer, lets caseworkers from refugee and migrant support organisations quickly find suitable hosts for their clients.
 We primarily assist refugees and those seeking asylum or leave to remain in this country who have no accommodation or recourse to funds.

 We provide caseworkers with a simple online form to refer new clients for the first time.
 You can also refer previous clients again for hosting with another volunteer, perhaps towards the end of a stay or if circumstances have changed.
 We also provide a history of all your past clients you have referred in the past, so you can see the progress and outcome of previous and ongoing cases.

-How Caseworkers can make referrals to Room for Refugees
+How Caseworkers can make referrals to the refer system.

-1. You the caseworker should first apply for an account at this link .
+- You the caseworker should first apply for an account at this link.
 (Each caseworker in your organisation who needs to refer clients will get an individual account, allowing each of you focus on the clients you are referring).